How to Organize a B2B Marketing Department [Infographic]

 Campaigns and programs to generate leads and sales conversations

-Campaigns and programs to nurture prospects through the sales process
+Campaigns and programs to nurture prospects through their journey

 Strategies and programs to build loyalty among existing clients

-How do we implement an inbound lead strategy; how do we automate communications and build a steady inventory of content; how do we monitor/measure funnel activity and results?
+- How do we implement an inbound lead strategy; how do we automate communications and build a solid inventory of content; how do we monitor/measure funnel activity and results?

-Each of the above areas often requires completely different skill sets to build strategies and manage the work that needs to get done.
-This is where company leaders often struggle—many try to hire a couple of people to do it all (particularly if they view marketing as an expense vs. an investment and/or don’t understand what the work really involves).
-Say it with me now: “Marketing is an important investment and can be difficult work”.
+Consider that each of the above areas often requires completely different skill sets to build strategies and manage the work that needs to get done.
+This is where company leaders often struggle.
+Say it with me now: “Marketing is an important investment and is difficult work”.

 Taking into account various marketing functions such as those mentioned, one organizational model is to:

-- Hire vendors and creative agencies to support both functions, e.g. with web design, content production, campaign development, media buys, SEM and marketing operations infrastructure.
+- Hire vendors and creative agencies to support both functions, like with web design, content production, campaign development, media buys, SEO/SEM, events, and operations.

 This Infographic shows a sample organization chart that takes